Error and Resource Estimates of Variational Quantum Algorithms for Solving Differential Equations Based on Runge-Kutta Methods: Preliminaries

 The variational quantum algorithm that solves Eq.~\eqref{eq: generalized imaginary time schroedinger equation}, is based on the variational quantum algorithm for imaginary time evolution introduced in Ref.~\cite{mcardle2019variational}.
-Therefore, we firstly bring Eq.~\eqref{eq: generalized imaginary time schroedinger equation} into the form of quantum imaginary time evolution.\\ For the remainder of the paper we will be assuming $\mathcal{H}$ is Hermitian.
+Therefore, we firstly bring Eq.~\eqref{eq: generalized imaginary time schroedinger equation} into the form of quantum imaginary time evolution.

+For the remainder of the paper we will be assuming $\mathcal{H}$ is Hermitian.
 The matrix $\mathcal{H}$ can thus be decomposed in the following way:

 Here, $\{\lambda_m\}_{m=1}^{N}\in \mathbb{R}$ are the decomposition coefficients and $\{\sigma_m\}_{m=1}^{N}$ are the Pauli strings, which are tensor products of single qubit Pauli matrices and the identity.
 This possible decomposition always exists and is unique, since the collection of $d^2$ Pauli strings form an orthogonal basis for Hermitian operators acting on a $d$ dimensional Hilbert space.
 The operator $\mathcal{H}$ plays the role of the Hamiltonian of a quantum system.
-Effectively replacing the real time parameter $t$ from the Schrödinger equation with $-i\tau$, where $\tau$ is a real number, Eq.~\eqref{eq: generalized imaginary time schroedinger equation} can then be considered as a Schr\"odinger equation in imaginary time.\\
+Effectively replacing the real time parameter $t$ from the Schrödinger equation with $-i\tau$, where $\tau$ is a real number, Eq.~\eqref{eq: generalized imaginary time schroedinger equation} can then be considered as a Schr\"odinger equation in imaginary time.

 Let us further realize the function $y(\tau)$ as a quantum state $\ket{\psi(\tau)}\in \mathbb{C}^d$ and the initial condition $y(\tau_0)=y_0$ as a state $\ket{\psi(0)}\in \mathbb{C}^d$.
 That can be done by normalizing the entries of the vector $y(\tau)$ and by subsequently encoding the resulting entries as the amplitudes of $\ket{\psi(\tau)}$: